hambyhacks/Crimson/README.md

 - Refactored the code even more by removing the `user` model and `mailer` templates.

 - Created validation function for `Product Tracking Number`.

+5/25/2022

+- Removed colorized outputs for logging and used `level` for debugging logs.